sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=-6g67iQ_sBk&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

-The trading strategy described is designed to exploit seasonal patterns in the iShares 20+ Year Treasury Bond ETF (TLT).
-Here's a structured summary:

-1. **Strategy Overview**:
+### **Organized Summary of the Article**

+---

+#### **1. Theme**
+- The article discusses seasonal patterns as a key trading strategy, highlighting their potential profitability and ease of application.

+---

+#### **2. Trading Product**
+- The trading product used in the strategy is TLT (assumed to be a futures contract or an ETF related to long-term Treasury notes).

+---

+#### **3. Strategy Details**
-   - The strategy involves buying TLT on the seventh last trading day of each month and then selling short by the end of the month.
+- **Entry Signal**: Buy TLT on the seventh last trading day of the month.
-   - The short position is closed on the seventh trading day of the following month.
+- **Exit Signal**: Sell and reverse to a short position at the end of the month.

-2. **Mechanics**:
-   - **Entry Point**: Purchase TLT around mid-month (seventh last trading day).
-   - **Exit Points**: Sell short at month-end and cover the short on the seventh day of the new month.
+- **Re-entry Signal**: Cover the short position on the seventh trading day of the new month.

-3. **Performance**:
-   - The strategy claims to grow $100,000 to $735,000 over 20 years, indicating a significant return.
-This suggests an average annualized return around 8-9%, though compounded growth plays a role.

-4. **Rationale Behind the Strategy**:
-   - Potential seasonal factors include tax selling, institutional positioning, or economic event-driven market movements.
-   - The strategy may capitalize on TLT's price behavior related to interest rates and inflation expectations.

-5. **Considerations and Risks**:
-   - **Transaction Costs**: High-frequency trading could incur significant fees.
-   - **Market Changes**: Seasonal patterns may lose effectiveness over time as market conditions evolve.
-   - **Leverage**: While not explicitly mentioned, leveraged positions could amplify returns but also risks.

-6. **Systematic vs. Discretionary**:
-   - The strategy appears systematic, potentially automatable with strict rules, though its robustness depends on the consistency of underlying patterns.

-7. **Conclusion**:
-   - While the strategy has delivered strong historical returns by exploiting seasonal patterns, it requires careful consideration of economic conditions, transaction costs, and the sustainability of these patterns over time.

-This approach leverages systematic trading rules based on observed market patterns in TLT, aiming to capitalize on recurring price movements while managing associated risks.
+---

+#### **4. Backtest Performance**
+- The strategy demonstrated significant growth:
+  - Starting capital: $100,000
+  - Growth over 20 years: $735,000 (a multiplier of 7.35x).
+- No specific details about annual returns, drawdowns, or win/loss ratios are provided.

+---

+#### **5. Conclusion**
+- Seasonal patterns in trading can be highly profitable.
+- The strategy consistently generates positive returns over a long-term horizon.

+---

+#### **6. Additional Notes**
+- The article does not provide detailed risk metrics, transaction costs, or the exact rationale behind the seasonal pattern used (e.g., why the seventh day of the month is chosen).
+- Further analysis would be needed to validate the robustness and scalability of this strategy across different market conditions.

+---

+This summary captures the key points of the article in a clear and objective manner.
 </details>

 <details>